sign-language-processing/sign-language-processing.github.io/src/index.md

 <!-- TODO: AFRISIGN (Shester and Mathias at AfricaNLP, ICLR 2023 workshop) -->

 #### Text-to-Video
-Text-to-Video---also known as sign language production---is the task of producing a video that adequately represents a spoken language text in sign language.
+Text-to-Video, also known as sign language production, is the task of producing a video that adequately represents a spoken language text in sign language.

 As of 2020, no research discusses the direct translation task between text and video.